alibaba-damo-academy/self-supervised-anatomical-embedding-v2/README.md

-# SAM, SAM++ and Cross-SAM
-**SAM** stands for "Self-supervised Anatomical eMbeddings", which is different from Meta's "Segment Anything Model".
+# SAM (Self-supervised Anatomical eMbedding) and UAE (Universal Anatomical Embedding)
 Please find our papers:
-1. Xiaoyu Bai, Fan Bai, Xiaofei Huo, Jia Ge, Jingjing Lu, Xianghua Ye, Ke Yan, Yong Xia, "SAMv2: A Unified Framework for Learning Appearance, Semantic and Cross-Modality Anatomical Embeddings".
+1. Xiaoyu Bai, Fan Bai, Xiaofei Huo, Jia Ge, Jingjing Lu, Xianghua Ye, Ke Yan, Yong Xia, "UAE: Universal Anatomical Embedding on Multi-modality Medical Images".
 2023 ([arXiv](https://arxiv.org/pdf/2311.15111.pdf))
 2. Ke Yan, Jinzheng Cai, Dakai Jin, Shun Miao, Dazhou Guo, Adam P. Harrison, Youbao Tang, Jing Xiao, Jingjing Lu, Le Lu, "SAM: Self-supervised Learning of Pixel-wise Anatomical Embeddings in Radiological Images".
 IEEE Trans. on Medical Imaging, 2022 ([arXiv](https://arxiv.org/abs/2012.02383))

 SAM can be used to match arbitrary anatomical landmarks between two radiological images (e.g. CT, MR, X-ray, etc.) You can pick one point in any anatomy from one image, and then use SAM to detect it in all other images.
 Its applications